 The pros of opening a company in Singapore

-Singapore is a safe, pro-business environment that supported by a well-respected government with transparent and consistent policies that protect companies physical and IP investments.
+Singapore is a safe, pro-business environment supported by a well-respected government with transparent and consistent policies that protect companies physical and IP investments.

 The cons of opening a company in Singapore

-You will just need to engage a professional agency and discuss all the details by email or phone with them and send all the necessary documents (see below for details) via email and pay by PayPal or bank transfer.
+You will just need to engage a professional agency and discuss all the details by email or phone with them.
+Then send all the necessary documents (see below for details).

-You can then receive the final documents at any place and send back the original signed documents by any international courier service to the agency.
+You can then receive the final documents at any place and send the original signed documents by any international courier service to the agency.

-- There is no requirement for you to obtain any special Singapore visa if you just merely want to incorporate a private limited company but have no intention or plan to relocate to Singapore.
-You are free to operate your company from overseas as well as free to visit Singapore on a visitor visa whenever you are required to attend to any company matters on short-term basis.
+There is no requirement for you to obtain any special Singapore visa if you just merely want to incorporate a private limited company but have no intention or plan to relocate to Singapore.
+You are free to operate your company from overseas as well as visit Singapore on a visitor visa whenever you are required to attend to any company matters on a short-term basis.

 - If you plan to relocate to Singapore to operate your company, you are required to obtain an Employment Pass or Entrepreneur Pass type of work pass.
 Once you have obtained your work pass, you can act as the local resident director of your company.